CianRogers/AD-Guardian/README.md

 # AD Guardian

-Hi there,
+Hi,

-I’m CRogers, and welcome to **AD Guardian**—my personal tool built to monitor and test Active Directory health in a smart, automated, and user-friendly way.
+welcome to **AD Guardian**—my personal tool built to monitor and test Active Directory health in a smart, automated, and user-friendly way.
 I created this project to simplify routine AD checks, schedule tests, and send detailed email notifications so you can always stay on top of your environment.
 I hope you find it useful!

 ## Features